 As the largest buyers and most powerful procurers in their respective jurisdictions, governments are best positioned to shift markets that support and deliver low-carbon goods and services.

-This session focuses on how governments of all sizes are leveraging procurement opportunities to deliver on their carbon emissions commitments.
+This session focused on how governments of all sizes are leveraging procurement opportunities to deliver on their carbon emissions commitments.

 Soledad Reeve, Senior Advisor – Centre for Greening Government